Top 12 ways to help you get the best car insurance deal

-- Park your car somewhere safe overnight such as a garage or driveway insurers prefer you to park off the road.
+- Park your car somewhere safe overnight, such as in a garage or driveway.
+Insurers prefer you to park off the road.

 6. Safe driving will lower the cost

-Insurers like low-risk drivers and will reward them with lower insurance premiums, prove you are a safe driver:
+Insurers like low-risk drivers and will reward them with lower insurance premiums, proving you are a safe driver: